ibalampanis/sustainable-living/guide.md

 Fact: While some sustainable products may have higher upfront costs, sustainable living can actually save money in the long run.
 For example, energy-efficient appliances and LED light bulbs can save money on utility bills.
 Additionally, sustainable living can involve making lifestyle changes, such as reducing meat consumption, which can lead to cost savings.
-(7 Myths About Sustainable Living That Need to Be Debunked," EcoWatch, 2019)
+(7 Myths About Sustainable Living That Need to Be Debunked, EcoWatch, 2019)

 ---